Skip to main content

 Grades and Test Scores

 Grades and test scores play a considerable role in college admissions, making up over a third of what Top 250 colleges deem important.
-In addition to demonstrating a student’s effort, determination, and aptitude, grades are also predictive of college performance.
-And it’s not just not the grades you get, but the courses you take—colleges are interested in academically rigorous students who have pursued challenging coursework, such as AP classes.
+In addition to demonstrating a student’s effort, determination and aptitude, grades are also predictive of college performance.
+And it’s not just not the grades you get, but the kinds of courses you take—colleges are interested in academically rigorous students who have pursued challenging coursework, such as AP classes.

 Test scores also play a key role in college admissions, as they can confirm a student’s grades and demonstrate preparedness for college.
-Test scores and grades are also used by highly selective schools that receive large numbers of applications to weed out weak candidates, though this has changed due to Covid test-optional policies.
+Test scores and grades are also used by highly selective schools that receive large numbers of applications to weed out weak candidates, though this has changed in recent years due to Covid test-optional policies.

 Extracurricular Activities